-\begin{remark} Instead of directly computing the state estimate in \eqref{eq:sum_zeta=xhat}, we solve the least square problem \eqref{pb:least_square} to obtain the state estimate, which has the same result, as proven in Theorem~\ref{th:least_square}.
-Although the least square \eqref{pb:least_square} is more complex, it has a decentralized form and its improved version is secure against spatio-temporal attacks, as will be introduced in the next section. \QET \end{remark}
+\begin{remark} Instead of directly computing the state estimate in \eqref{eq:sum_zeta=xhat}, we solve the least squares problem \eqref{pb:least_square} to obtain the state estimate, which yields the same result, as stated in Theorem~\ref{th:least_square}.
+Although the least squares \eqref{pb:least_square} is more complex, it has a decentralized form and its improved version, introduced in the next section, is secure against spatio-temporal attacks. \QET \end{remark}